 The government provides planning practice guidance that gives clear and easy to read advice on planning and the planning application process.
 Our website also has useful advice about some of the other planning subjects:

 If you would like our written informal opinion on other planning matters, this can be provided for a fee of £33 per half hour (including VAT) up to a maximum of 1½ hours.

 This service is provided at our discretion and may be suitable for matters such as:

 - Solicitors requests for copies of all planning consents for a site or property.

 - Requests for our advice on whether a property is within a consultation zone or has pending applications or proposals.

-Please note that much of the information which this service can provide is also available free of charge or at lower cost through the planning application database, at libraries or by arranging to view old planning application files by appointment at our Phoenix House office in Vauxhall.
+Please note that some of the information which this service can provide is also available free of charge or at lower cost through the planning application database, on our website, or by arranging to view old planning application files by appointment at our Phoenix House office in Vauxhall.

 To use this service please email details of your enquiry to: